paullundwall/paullundwall.github.io/_articles/second-post.markdown

 Ancient Greek is another story altogether, and very foreign to anyone who only speaks European languages.

-Rhyming is practically nonexistant in Greek poetry, and when it is used, it is only a small stylistic device, and never consistent.
-Greek revolves greatly around rhythm and metre, but not in the same way an English-speaking person could imagine.
+Rhymes are practically nonexistant in Greek poetry, and when they are used, they are only a small stylistic device, and never consistent.
+Greek revolves greatly around rhythm and metre, but not in the same way an English-speaking person would imagine.

 The Ancient Greek metre is not qualitative but quantitative, meaning that it a line is not composed of a succession of stressed and unstressed syllables, but short and long syllables.
 An iamb for example would not be an unstressed syllable followed by a stressed syllable (u /) but rather a short syllable followed by a long syllable (u -).